There are 8,348,349 minors under the age of 18 in Spain (17.9 % of the country’s total population) according to INE statistics of 1/01/2014.

 Lastly, there is an on-going process in which children and adolescents participate in measures II PENIA measures which, coordinated by the Child Platform with the support of the MSSSI, is working with the version adapted for them, known as: “The PENIA Adventure”.

-In terms of inclusion and social protection, the approval in the next quarter of a National Action Plan for Social Inclusion 2013-2016 with the transverse aim of the fight against childhood poverty shall develop all the public administration measures with the strategic aim of active inclusion.
+To address inclusion and social protection, the National Action Plan for Social Inclusion (PNAIN) 2013-2016 has the transversal aim of combatting child poverty and adopting measures for all public administration departments dealing with active inclusion.

 Promoting and supporting family homes is one of the basic pillars of social protection.
 The challenges for Spain will be, together with developing the second national plan for social inclusion (II PENIA), approval of a comprehensive plan for family support in conciliation and co-responsibility of personal, family and working life and in economic and social support for families with under-age children.